Sacred sites in China

 The Five Great Mountains of China are not simply tall.
 They are the skeleton of the cosmos made visible in stone — five cardinal points that mirror the structure of heaven on earth.
 Beiyue Hengshan anchors the north.
 Of the five, it is the most austere, the most associated with darkness and endings, and the most physically dramatic.
 Its main peak, Tianfeng Ling, rises over 2,016 meters in northern Shanxi Province, near the ancient capital of Datong, its cliff faces carved by wind into an architecture that precedes anything human.

 The mountain's spiritual history spans at least two thousand years of imperial sacrifice, Daoist cultivation, and Buddhist devotion.
-Emperors or their representatives climbed here to report to Heaven on the state of the northern territories.
-The Beiyue Dadi — Great Emperor of the Northern Peak — was believed to administer the spirits of the dead and govern the destinies of a quarter of the Chinese world.
-The mountain's Daoist associations run deep: its temples have housed practitioners seeking immortality through meditation, alchemy, and the cultivation of internal energy since the Northern Wei Dynasty.
+Its presiding deity, the Beiyue Dadi — Great Emperor of the Northern Peak — was believed to govern the destinies of a quarter of the Chinese world.

 But it is the Hanging Temple — Xuankong Si — that captures the imagination with an immediacy that two thousand years of history cannot match.
-Built into a cliff face seventy-five meters above the ground in approximately 491 CE, the monastery clings to the rock on wooden beams anchored into stone, defying gravity with an engineer's precision and a mystic's audacity.
+Built into a cliff face seventy-five meters above the ground in approximately 491 CE, the monastery clings to the rock on wooden beams anchored into stone.
 Inside, statues of the Buddha, Confucius, and Laozi share space, embodying the Chinese principle of sanjiao heyi — the three teachings merge into one.
-The temple's precarious position literalizes the Daoist aspiration to dwell between heaven and earth, suspended between the worlds.

 Context and lineage